An epicurean adventure to: Italy

 Ingredients

-- 2 tablespoons olive oil - and an extra glug to add to spaghetti once cooked
+- 2 tablespoons virgin olive oil - plus an extra glug for the spaghetti

-- 2 tablespoons chopped basil - should be heaped spoons
+- 3 tablespoons basil leaves - chopped, heaped spoons

 - 1 teaspoon sugar